Jesús Hernández (footballer, born 2004)

-Jesús Hernández Moreno (born 9 January 2004) is a Mexican professional footballer who plays as a forward for Liga MX club Querétaro.
+Jesús Hernández Moreno (born 9 January 2004) is a Mexican professional footballer who plays as a forward for Liga de Expansión MX club Tapatío.
 He was included in The Guardian's "Next Generation" list for 2021.

 Club career

 Querétaro

 Hernández made his professional debut with Querétaro under manager Héctor Altamirano on 17 August 2021 in a Liga MX match against Tigres UANL, coming on as a substitute.

 International career

 Hernández was part of the under-20 side that competed at the 2021 Revelations Cup, where Mexico won the competition.
 In June 2022, he was named into the final 20-man roster for the CONCACAF Under-20 Championship, in which Mexico failed to qualify for the FIFA U-20 World Cup and Olympics.